-Date and place of birth \\\\\

-Date and place of marriage (if applicable)\\\\\

-Provide the following details for each country resided in since and including your birth on the table set out overleaf (see example enclosed)

-- dates during which you resided there - did you at the time intend to live permanently or non-permanently in that country? - did your immediate family (that is, husband, wife or children if applicable) live with you in that country or did they remain in your country of birth? - did you maintain a permanent residence in your country of birth whilst living in that country? - were you employed in that country?
-If 'yes', state - By whom? - Period of employment? - On what basis (fixed or indefinite period)? - Did you pay tax in that country?
+Name of adopter Date and place of birth Date and place of marriage (if applicable) Provide the following details for each country resided in since and including your birth on the table set out overleaf (see example enclosed) dates during which you resided there did you at the time intend to live permanently or non-permanently in that country? did your immediate family (that is, husband, wife or children - if applicable) live with you in that country or did they remain in your country of birth? did you maintain a permanent residence in your country of birth whilst living in that country? were you employed in that country?
+If 'yes', state o By whom?